How Much Do Medical Billers and Coders Make?

 The following information shows the impact of certifications on medical billing and coding salaries.

-Highest-Paying and Lowest-Paying States for Medical Billing and Coding Specialists in 2020
+Highest-Paying States for Medical Billing and Coding Specialists in 2021

 The BLS lists the states with the highest annual medical billing and coding salaries, as summarized in the table below.
-Salaries for the lowest-paying states follow.
 The size of the community and its economic health can influence compensation rates, as in the District of Columbia, which ranks the highest.

 Geographic location and cost of living also affect pay rates.
 For example, Mississippi and Arkansas average lower medical billing and coding salaries and also rank among the 10 most affordable states.